 AKA Bride of the Devil

-In Hammer's undersung and tight little adaptation of Dennis Wheatley's novel we have everything that makes British devil films great, such as Christopher Lee, intelligent hot older women, and monsters.
-The cult worshipping Satan through black magic are upper crust jet set bored types peppered with a few older eccentrics who look like any minute they're flying to Manhattan to behold Rosemary's baby shower.
-There's two devils here including a smiling black guy with yellow eyes who appears in the center of a big room with a pentagram.
-With his cocky, frozen grin he's pretty terrifying, his ebony blackness and the chicken in a basket connected voodoo to the fringes of this distinctly Pagan brand of devil dealing.
+Here in Hammer's tight little adaptation of Dennis Wheatley's novel we have everything that makes British devil films great: Christopher Lee, some intelligent older women, Charles Gray as a sophisticated, witty villain, and a cult of upper crust young jet setters, peppered with a few older eccentrics who look like any minute they're flying to Manhattan for Rosemary's baby shower.
+There's two devils here, including a smiling black guy with yellow eyes who appears in the center of a big room with a pentagram.
+With his cocky, frozen grin he's pretty terrifying --his yellow eyes contrasting with his ebony blackness and huge smile paint some image of Voodoo to the jet setter Satan set, as if two branches of the same happy family, like at this moment he's also standing in the center of a Haitian fire circle.

 6. Angela Featherstone as Veronica Iscariot in